-DURATION TITLE DETAILS 25 Minutes Self-assessment tests Using 2 online tests/quizzes (links above) to reveal each participants' types of entrepreneurs.
+DOMATION 25 Minutes Self-assessment tests Using 2 online tests/quizzes (links above) to reveal each participants' types of entrepreneurs.
 They observe the results and save them for the next parts of the session: Self-reflection & Debrief.
 25 Minutes Brainstorming Brainstorming about: What is an entrepreneur?
 Which competences are needed for an entrepreneur?
 20 Minutes Entrepreneur, Types & Personal Entrepreneurial Competencies Delivering information about recognized definitions of an entrepreneur and getting to know the Personal Entrepreneurial Competencies.
 What is an entrepreneur? (www.entrepreneur.com) An entrepreneur is a starter.
 An entrepreneur is an initiator, a challenger and a driver.
 Someone that creates something new, either an initiative, a business or a company.
 An entrepreneur is the driver.
 The entrepreneur is the person in charge, the leader and the person to look to for leadership.
 He or she is the one that pushes forward and inspires a team to follow.
 An entrepreneur is accountable and responsible.
 The entrepreneur is the ultimate responsible for the destiny of its venture, which can be a company, a project, or any other endeavor.
 Types of Individual Entrepreneurs of Nowadays: Small business: These include mom-and-pop shops and local business owners.
 Small businesses can include partnerships, sole proprietors, and LLCs.
 Home-Based Business: A home-based business could fit under the category of small business, but the primary factor, in this case, is that it's run from home, as opposed to an office or other location.
 Online Business: Internet-based business can be small, home-based, or even large corporations.
 The key difference here is that the business is operated primarily online.
-This includes companies like Amazon or other e-commerce businessess, bloggers, eBay and Etsy owners, and any other business that does the majority of its business online.
+This includes companies like Amazon or other e-commerce businesses, bloggers, eBay and Etsy owners, and any other business that does the majority of its business online.
 Inventors: For an inventor to be considered an entrepreneur, they need to go beyond the idea stage to build the product and get it to market.
-Serial Entrepreneur: Those kinds of entrepreneurs start a business, then they sell it and pivot to launching a new idea.
-They are still considered entrepreneurs because they operate and assume risk in the business for the time they own it.
+Serial Entrepreneur: Alifestyle entrepreneur is one who builds a business that incorporates their interests and passions and sustains their life goals.
+Many in this category are referred to as digital nomads because they have online businesses that allow them to travel.
 10 Minutes Break Break 10 Minutes Comparisons All together making the comparisons between the written down brainstormed ideas and the information given by the facilitator.
 10 Minutes Self-reflection Self-Reflection questionnaire: Do I agree with the results of tests/Quizzes?
 What type of entrepreneur would I like to be?
 Which competences do I have from information given by the facilitator?
 Which competences do I need to develop?
 20 Minutes Debrief Debrief is led by the facilitator and the participants can share their results and opinions from their self-reflections.
-1 1 !